opensearch-project/data-prepper/data-prepper-plugins/prometheus-sink/README.md

 * `sts_role_arn` (Optional) : The STS role to assume for requests to AWS.
 Defaults to null, which will use the [standard SDK behavior for credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html).
 * `sts_header_overrides` (Optional): A map of header overrides to make when assuming the IAM role for the sink plugin.
 * `sts_external_id` (Optional): An optional external ID to use when assuming an IAM role.
+* `sigv4`: A boolean flag to sign the HTTP request with AWS credentials.
+Default to `false`.

 ### End-to-End acknowledgements